 Just like Puyol, Drogba was already 27 when he won his first major trophy.

-The seasons after, Drogba won more League titles, football League Cups, the FA Cups, FA Community Shield, and the UEFA Champions League trophy.
+The seasons after, Drogba won more League titles, football League Cups, the FA Cups, the FA Community Shield, and the UEFA Champions League trophy.

-In addition, he won the African footballer of the year award (2) and the BBC African footballer of the year.
+In addition, he won the African Footballer of the Year award (2) and the BBC African Footballer of the Year.

-In 2012, Drogba won Chelsea’s greatest ever player award, and in 2013, he won the Golden foot.
+In 2012, Drogba won Chelsea’s greatest-ever player award, and in 2013, he won the Golden foot.
 When Drogba retired from professional football, he had over 15 trophies.

 Although Drogba is one of the great players who never won AFCON, he is one of the most successful or best late Bloomers in Football history.